danieljennings/python-google-sdm/README.md

 ## Rough TODO

-- Methods for Doorbell
-- Ability to get parent Structure from device object
+- Ability to get parent SDMStructure/Room from SDMDevice object
 - Tests
 - Finish this readme with docs on setup
 - Home Assistant integration (in testing) after this API completes